 - Involvement of students in research, scholarship, and professional development.

-- And/or exemplary service as chair on directed project committees.
+- Exemplary service as chair on directed project committees.

 This list should not be considered exhaustive or restrictive.

-The committee will consider any and all outstanding contributions to graduate and/or professional education described by the materials provided.
+The Awards Selection Committee will consider any and all outstanding contributions to graduate and/or professional education described by the materials provided.
 The magnitude of an outstanding contribution in one area may compensate for little contribution in other areas.

-The completed nomination packages will be reviewed by the School’s Awards Committee.
-The committee will use the above criteria, along with quality of nominating materials, for selecting the award recipient.
-The dossier should be accompanied by a one-page overview of the nominee’s contributions.
+The Committee Chair will be selected by the Committee members during the first meeting.
+The Committee will use the above criteria, along with quality of nominating materials, for selecting the award recipient.

-Award to be announced: Either Technology Day or the Spring School of Technology Faculty Convocation
+Award to be Announced: College of Technology Spring Convocation